jmos-cruz/LovelyStayBEtest/README.md

 The second choice will print all users stored in the database (not yet implemented).

-The third choice selects users based on location or programming languages used by a GitHub user, depending on your option.
+The third choice selects users based on location or programming languages used by a GitHub user, depending on your option. (not yet implemented)

 The fourth choice quits the program.